{/*

 Communication Guidelines

-• Any taglines that should be used.
+• Any taglines that should be used?

-• Templates that you want to use or standard service or product descriptions.
+• Templates that you want to use, or standard service or product descriptions.

 3. Work on Your Initial Draft

-Before you start the actual layout of your brand book, you should at least have your initial draft ready.
+Before you begin the actual layout of your brand book, you should have at least your initial draft ready.
 This draft will give you a glimpse of what your brand book would look like.
 If you are working with a team for this project, show them your draft and ask for their honest opinion.

 4. Create Your Brand Book